-A minimum ACT score of 16 is required for entry into this program.
+A minimum ACT score of 16 is required or applicants must score at the 11th grade level on the TABE Form 9 to be admitted to the program.
 Exceptions may be made, with instructor permission, for students who do not meet entrance requirements provided the student meets the requirements by the end of the first semester or has a 2.0 GPA.

-REQUIRED COURSES: PREV TAKEN FALL SPRING FALL SPRING

-1 st Semester Freshman

-IMM 1934 Manufacturing Skills Basic 4 hrs.
+REQUIRED COURSES: PREV TAKEN FALL SPRING FALL SPRING 1 st Semester Freshman IMM 1933 Manufacturing Skills Basic 3 hrs.
 IMM 1113 Industrial Maintenance Core and Safety 3 hrs.

-IMM 1214 Introduction to Industrial Maintenance 4 hrs.

-IMM 1154 Electrical and Instrumentation Level I 4 hrs.
+IMM 1213 Introduction to Industrial Maintenance 3 hrs.
+IMM 1153 Electrical and Instrumentation Level I 3 hrs.
 IMM 1243 Mechanical and Industrial Maintenance I 3 hrs.

-2 nd Semester Freshman

-IMM 1164 Electrical and Instrumentation II 4 hrs.
+2 nd Semester Freshman IMM 1164 Electrical and Instrumentation II 4 hrs.
 IMM 1254 Mechanical and Industrial Maintenance II 4 hrs.
 IMM 1324 Motor Control Systems 4 hrs.

-4 hrs.

-1

-Total Hours:30

-Advisor Initials:

-Date:
+IMM 1913 Special Projects in Industrial Maint Mech 3 hrs.
+Total Hours:30 Advisor Initials: Date: